morganoleary/adventure-game/README.md

     - [Built-in Exceptions](https://docs.python.org/3/library/exceptions.html#Exception)
 - Python styling guidance was from [How to Write Beautiful Python Code With PEP 8](https://realpython.com/python-pep8/)
 - [Geeks for Geeks](https://www.geeksforgeeks.org/clear-screen-python/) was referenced to create function to clear terminal.
+- [How to set up a scoring system](https://www.youtube.com/watch?v=3IE2TMMeytU) was referenced when creating the scoring system for this game.
+I also contacted tutor support for additional assistance.